kjutzn/TipsGotTrolled/README.md

 ### Installing:
 If you are using Dopamine, Palera1n (rootless) or any other rootless jailbreak:
  - Get `com.kjutzn.tipsgottrolled_iphoneos-arm64.deb` from releases tab
-If you are using rootful jailbreak (Palera1n rooful, iOS 13/14 jb):
+If you are using Palera1n (rootful), all iOS 13/14 jailbreaks:
  - Get `com.kjutzn.tipsgottrolled_iphoneos-arm.deb` from releases tab.

 ### Latest Version: